freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/es6/mutate-an-array-declared-with-const/index.md

 # Code Explanation:

-Trying to reassign a read-only `const` variable will throw an error, but by using various element assignment we can access and change the value of an array just like we would with `let` or `var`.
+Trying to reassign a read-only `const` variable will throw an error, but by using various element assignment you can access and change the value of an array just like you would with `let` or `var`.

 #### Relevant Links